 Ocala Criminal Defense Lawyer

-Carrie S. Proctor has been practicing law for over 29 years.
-As a partner with the law firm of Fletcher & Proctor, she has defended persons accused of various criminal offenses including but not limited to DUI, drug trafficking, domestic violence, assault, battery, theft and murder for the past eleven years.
+Carrie S. Proctor has been practicing law for over 29 years and has defended persons accused of various criminal offenses including but not limited to DUI, drug trafficking, domestic violence, assault, battery, theft and murder for the past eleven years.
 She also handles injunctions for protection and civil forfeiture proceedings.
 Through her previous experience as a prosecutor for the State of Florida in Marion County and as the Senior Staff Attorney for The Marion County Sheriff’s Office and as a criminal defense attorney in her own private practice, she has extensive trial experience and is well versed in all aspects of the Criminal Justice System from the investigative stage through sentencing.

 Extensive Criminal Law Experience